 This course is only available for students in the BA International Studies.

-In its most general terms, this course seeks to familiarize students with the modern history of Sub-Sahara Africa and offer them a historical context for understanding Africa today.
-This entails that students will have a good grasp of the general chronology of the modern era in Africa; they will have a broad understanding of both the history of the individual countries and of the transnational dynamics that shaped the region.
-On a more methodological level, students will be encouraged to question received wisdom and challenge established knowledge by critically engaging apparently familiar concepts from new angles.
+In its most general terms, this course seeks to familiarize students with the history of Africa and offer them a historical context for understanding Africa today.
+This entails that students will have a good grasp of the general chronology of the history of the continent; they will have a broad understanding of both the history of African societies and that of the transnational dynamics that shaped the region.
+On a methodological level, students will be encouraged to question received wisdom and challenge established knowledge on Africa by critically engaging with the mainstream discourses on Africa.

 Mode of instruction